General Jean Joseph Amable Humbert: Soldier, Lothario, Filibuster

 Whether for this reason or for military infractions, Leclerc was not pleased with General Humbert.
 Accused of indiscipline, among other things, Humbert was sent back to France in September 1802, two months before Leclerc died of yellow fever.
-(7) In January 1803. following an inquiry, Humbert was stripped of his rank and dismissed from the army
+(7) In January 1803, Humbert was stripped of his rank and dismissed from the army

 for embezzling army rations and selling them for profit, and for having illicit relations with the leaders of the brigands.
 (8)

 Humbert retired to the château of Crévy, near Ploërmel in Brittany, which he had acquired in 1801.
 There he became a farmer and a horse dealer.
 After being briefly recalled to service in August 1809, he was discharged from the Army of the North in March 1810 with a pension of 3,000 francs.
 (9)